mtinone/leo/content/portfolio/happy-friday-marinas-ongoing-email-newsletter.md

 categories: []
 tags: []
 ---
-# Happy Friday
+# Happy Friday (2018-2024)

-On Friday, Marina emails new flash pieces to subscribers.
+*Happy Friday* was an email series of flash pieces sent weekly on Fridays.
 The first "Happy Friday" email was sent on May 25, 2018.
-"Happy Friday" is one of Marina's favorite writing projects, so it will not be ending any time soon—please subscribe!
+This newsletter series retired in March 2024.
+Its sequel is *To Happier Days.*

-(subscribe to [Happy Friday on Buttondown](https://buttondown.email/mtinone)) (selected Happy Friday entries were later published; they can be found [here](https://www.mtinone.com/tags/happy-friday/))
+(subscribe to the new email series) (selected Happy Friday entries were later published; they can be found [here](https://www.mtinone.com/tags/happy-friday/))

 ![]()